shyadavdeq/ruby-bitpay-client/README.md

 If you are developing a client with built-in pairing capability, you can pair programattically using the `pair_client` method.
 This method can be called in two ways:

   * `pair_client()` will perform a client-initiated pairing, and will provide a pairing code that can be entered at https://bitpay.com/dashboard/merchant/api-tokens to assign either `merchant` or `pos` facade.
-  * `pair_client(claimCode)` will complete a server-initiated pairing, when provided a pre-generated pairing code from account https://bitpay.com/dashboard/merchant/api-tokens.
+  * `pair_client(pairingCode)` will complete a server-initiated pairing, when provided a pre-generated pairing code from account https://bitpay.com/dashboard/merchant/api-tokens.
   In this case, the `pos` facade will be automatically assigned.

-  See Bitpay::RubyClient.pair_pos_client('claimCode') with validating the claimCode.
+  See Bitpay::RubyClient.pair_pos_client('pairingCode') with validating the pairingCode.

 This is an example of creating a client with the BitPay toolset and pairing.